limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 ### Demo2: Serial port printing of parsed human presence information

-In this example, we will use the functions in the library to parse the received data frames and print out all the feature data reported by the radar active via the serial port.
+In this example, we will use the functions in the library to parse the received data frames and print out all the feature data reported by the Sensor active via the serial port.

 The following example program is in the examples folder of the library called **MR24HPCB1_parsed_rawdata**.